-The sharp drop in the historical TFR from a level of 2.12 in 2007 to a level of 2.00 in 2009 and 1.85 in 2013 is likely largely due to the effects of the economic recession on employment opportunity.
-The TFR increased slightly to 1.86 in 2014, then decreased each year from 2015 through 2018, from 1.85 in 2015 to 1.73 in 2018, and is expected to decrease further in 2019.
-The decrease since 2014 may be due in part to lagging growth in average wages and "tempo" effects as women are waiting to have children at older ages.
-The Trustees assume that the TFR will ultimately return to an average level of 1.95.
-Although there is a persistent expectation among women of childbearing age that they will ultimately have more than 2 children on average, the continued delay of childbearing to older ages implies the TFR may remain under 2.00 in the long-term.
-Compared to the intermediate path of the TFR assumed for the 2019 Trustees Report, the path assumed for the 2020 Trustees Report is lower through all years due to the incorporation of new historical data, assuming the ultimate value will be reached in 2029 instead of 2027, and a lower ultimate TFR.
-These latter two changes together result in a decrease (worsening) in the long-range actuarial balance, under the intermediate alternative, of about 0.11 percent of taxable payroll.
-Updated data and implications for the transition to the ultimate total fertility rate result in a decrease in the long-range actuarial balance, under the intermediate alternative, of about 0.04 percent of taxable payroll.
-Therefore, the total effect of fertility changes on the long-range intermediate alternative actuarial balance is a decrease of about 0.15 percent of taxable payroll.
+The sharp drop in the historical TFR from a level of 2.12 in 2007 to a level of 2.00 in 2009 and 1.85 in 2013 is likely largely due to the persistent effects of the 2007-09 recession on employment opportunity.
+The TFR increased slightly to 1.87 in 2014, then decreased each year from 2015 through 2019, from 1.85 in 2015 to 1.70 in 2019, and is expected to decrease further in 2020.
+The decrease since 2014 may be partially due to lagging growth in average wages and "tempo" effects1 as women are waiting to have children until older ages.
+The Trustees assume that the TFR will ultimately return to an average level of 2.0 by 2056, consistent with an ultimate completed cohort fertility rate of 2.0 for women reaching age 49 in that year and later.
+This assumption is consistent with the continued and persistent expectation among women of childbearing age that they will ultimately have more than two children on average.
+Compared to the intermediate path of the TFRs in the 2020 Trustees Report, the path of the TFRs in the 2021 Trustees Report is lower through 2036 and slightly higher thereafter.